violetwanjiru/Sales_data_analysis./README.md

 - **Seasonal variations in staffing patterns**
 - **Impact of staffing structure on sales performance**

-As a Data Analyst at [Company Name], the goal is to evaluate workforce trends and optimize staffing decisions for operational efficiency.
+As a Data Analyst at Clipboard Health, the goal is to evaluate workforce trends and optimize staffing decisions for operational efficiency.

-## 📊 Executive Summary
+## Executive Summary
 **Key Findings:**
 1. **Contractor hours exhibit seasonal variations** with spikes in peak sales periods.
 2. **Full-time employees contribute to baseline staffing stability**, but contractor dependency fluctuates.